-The 2020 draft for the Washington Nationals yielded Cade Cavalli, Cole Henry, Samuel Infante, Holden Powell, Brady Lindsly, and Mitchell Powell over the truncated 5-round amateur draft.
+The 2020 draft for the Washington Nationals yielded Cade Cavalli, Cole Henry, Samuel Infante, Holden Powell, Brady Lindsly, and Mitchell Parker over the truncated 5-round amateur draft.
 Most Nats fans are familiar with Cavalli already, and those who follow the top prospects know that Cole Henry is already the Nats Nº.
 3 prospect on Baseball America‘s rankings.

 “Yeah for sure, Cade and Rut are both great pitchers and even better dudes,” Henry told us.
 “Got to meet both of them for the first time at instructs, and I think the sky is the limit for both of those guys!
 I’m honored to be ranked right up there with them and to be able to compete against and learn from them each and everyday is going to be awesome!”

 Coincidentally, the second-round pick went to LSU where Nats’ outfielder Andrew Stevenson was also drafted from.

 “I actually never had any interaction with the Stevenson family, but my little brother plays on the same travel ball team as his little brother so I guess we have that in common too,” he said.

 It is a small world as they say and Josh Stevenson played the past 3 summers on the Louisiana Knights travel team with Henry’s younger brother.
 Josh has committed to play college ball at LSU like his older brother, Andrew, as well as Cole Henry.

 Here is the scouting from Baseball America (subscription required) on Henry on the 80/20 scale: